San Francisco’s burgeoning economy makes it a global contender

 San Francisco leads the peloton

-San Francisco also leads a peloton of ‘global contenders’ including Boston, Chicago, Shanghai, Berlin, Stockholm and Toronto, that are outperforming established world cities, like London, in several key areas.
-As of 2017, San Francisco had reduced its total greenhouse gas emissions by 36 percent from 1990 levels despite the population increasing by 22 percent and GDP increasing by 166 percent over the same period.
+San Francisco also leads several of the global contenders, including Boston, Chicago, Shanghai, Berlin, Stockholm and Toronto, that are outperforming established world cities, like London, in several key areas.
+As of 2017, San Francisco had reduced its total greenhouse gas emissions by 36% from 1990 levels despite the population increasing by 22% and GDP increasing by 166% over the same period.

 Some office developments have secured pre-leasing commitments years in advance of physical occupancy in order for those companies to lock-down space allowing them to compete for talent and aid future growth.
 Salesforce pre-leased 731,000 square feet in the Transbay District and Pinterest pre-leased 300,000 square feet for a project that was yet to be entitled.